MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 ![domainnames](../img/phishing/domainnames.png)

 So if wikipedia wants to name a computer `apple` in its domain, then it has full freedom to do so.
-The name of the computer on the Internet would be `apple.wikipedia.org.` This URL has nothing to do with `apple.com.` top-level domain.
+The name of the computer on the Internet would be `apple.wikipedia.org.` This URL has nothing to do with the `apple.com.` top-level domain.

 Now it should be apparent that the "right" way to read a url is to actually start reading it from the *right*.
 Starting from the right allows us to identify the top-level domain for the URL.
 There are two simple rules to follow: